 \section{Introduction}

 This note is intended as a contribution to a broad program aimed at extending the theory of \emph{quantitative} (or uniform) \emph{rectifiability}, pioneered by David and Semmes in Euclidean spaces \cite{MR1113517,MR1251061}, to other metric spaces.
 Recent research in this direction concerns different classes of sets, depending on the ambient metric space: \begin{enumerate} \item[(1)] quantitatively rectifiable sets modelled on \emph{Euclidean} spaces, such as $1$-regular curves, or sets with big pieces of (bi-)Lipschitz images of Euclidean sets, \item[(2)] sets that are quantitatively rectifiable by specific types of \emph{non-Euclidean} Lipschitz graphs, for instance in Heisenberg groups and parabolic spaces. \end{enumerate} Here we focus on direction (1).
 We introduce new quantitative coefficients called \emph{$\nb$-numbers}.
-We characterize uniform $k$-rectifiability ($k\geq 1$) in Euclidean spaces (Theorem \ref{t:Char_iota_Eucl}) and uniform $1$-rectifiability in rather general metric spaces (Theorem \ref{t:Char1URIntro}) by a Carleson-type summability condition for suitable $\nb$-numbers.
-The proofs use results that we believe to be of independent interest and which we will explain in more detail in the subsequent paragraphs.
+We characterize uniform $1$-rectifiability in rather general metric spaces (Theorem \ref{t:Char1URIntro}) by a Carleson-type summability condition for $\nb$-numbers.
+The proof uses results that we believe to be of independent interest and which we will explain in more detail in the subsequent paragraphs.